ritwik12/Blog/_posts/2019-05-29-A-Basic-Neural_Network.md

 Here, We can see that we got the value of Y as 18.987537 for a value of X = 10.0.

-We should have got Y = 19.0 but as we have trained our model for 500 epochs only and that too with very little training data i.e just 6 values of X and Y. So, this much discrepancies in results are common and expected.
+We should have got Y = 19.0 but as we have trained our model for 500 epochs only and that too with very little training data i.e. just 6 values of X and Y. So, this much discrepancies in results are common and expected.

+Just like this Artificial Neural Networks could be used in a number of ways such as Image Classifications, Natural language Processing, Voice recognition and a lot.

+TensorFlow is the latest and very reliable library or framework to build Networks.
+It also consists of visualisation toolkits such as TensorBoard and  a flexible, high-performance serving system to serve/ export models known as TensorFlow Serving.